-- The camera performs center focus if it cannot detect a face. - Always make sure that Auto Focus (AF) is selected as the focus mode when shooting with face detection. - Face detection may take a bit longer when you hold the camera sideways. - · Detection of the following types of faces is not supported. - Face that is obstructed by hair, sunglasses, a hat, etc., or a face in dark shade - A profile or a face that is at an angle - A face that is very far away and small, or very close and large - A face in an area that is very dark - The face of a pet or some other non-human subject
+- The camera performs center focus if it cannot detect a face. - Always make sure that Auto Focus (AF) is selected as the focus mode when shooting with face detection. - · Face detection may take a bit longer when you hold the camera sideways. - Detection of the following types of faces is not supported. - Face that is obstructed by hair, sunglasses, a hat, etc., or a face in dark shade - A profile or a face that is at an angle - A face that is very far away and small, or very close and large - A face in an area that is very dark - The face of a pet or some other non-human subject

-- Face detection cannot be used in combination with any of the following features. - Some BEST SHOT scenes (Dynamic Photo, ID Photo, Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - easy Mode - Movie Recording - · The following function is disabled when shooting with face detection. - Multi AF
+- Face detection cannot be used in combination with any of the following features.

+- Some BEST SHOT scenes

+- Movie Recording

+- The following function is disabled when shooting with face detection.

+- Multi AF